Halloween 2020: Top events taking place in the Midlands and Shropshire

 October 29 to 31: Severn Valley Railway, Kidderminster

-There’ll be spooky goings-on at the Severn Valley Railway this October half-term as a ghost train returns.
+There’ll be spooky goings-on at the Severn Valley Railway this Halloween with two ghostly events.

-The train will be steaming along the Severn Valley Railway into Kidderminster on October 27, 30 and 31.
+The ghost trains for youngsters and scream train for adults will be steaming along the Severn Valley Railway into Kidderminster on October 29, 30 and 31.

-Passengers can arrive early to enjoy spooky face-painting and a ghoulish disco before their train arrives to take them for a ride out into the dark, through the SVR’s haunted stations to Arley – and hopefully back again.
+Both experiences require passengers to arrive at the railway's Kidderminster station 45 minutes before departure.

+The journey will see attendees pass through various haunted stations before arriving at their destination in Arley - or not!

 Face masks must be worn at all times, excluding when you’re in your compartment on the train.